SwiftLogisticsOrg/Frontend/README.md

 ## Contributing

 1. Follow the existing code structure and naming conventions
-2. Maintain the mock-first approach for new API integrations
+2. Ensure responsive design across all new components
-3. Ensure responsive design across all new components
+3. Add appropriate loading states and error handling
-4. Add appropriate loading states and error handling
+4. Validate both Client and Driver workflows
-5. Test both Client and Driver workflows
+5. Maintain proper error handling for API failures

 ## License

-This is a demo application for showcasing logistics platform capabilities.
+This is an application for showcasing logistics platform capabilities.